 When it comes to durability, you would be hard pressed to find machines that stand the test of time the way Blanchard grinders do.
 That’s one of the reasons F.P.
-Miller Co. specializes not only in repair and remanufacturing of your current Blanchard grinders, but also sales of Blanchard grinders and parts.
+Miller Co. specializes not only in Blanchard grinder repair and remanufacturing of your current Blanchard grinders, but also sales of Blanchard grinders and parts.
 Don’t trust your most valuable equipment to just anybody.
 Trust the professional technicians at F.P.
 Miller Co.

 At F.P.
-Miller Co., our expertise in Blanchard grinder repair and remanufacturing comes from fine-tuned process that covers your grinder from top to bottom.
+Miller Co., our expertise in Blanchard grinder repair and remanufacturing comes from our fine-tuned process that covers your grinder from top to bottom.
 Let’s take a quick walk through the process:

 To get an idea of what we are working with, we will start by disassembling a grinder down to the base castings.
 Once that is done, every piece is cleaned and inspected for wear.

 Gearboxes are disassembled and inspected for wear.
 In this part of the process, all bearings and seals are replaced.
 Upon reassembly, the gearboxes are checked to ensure they operate smoothly and quietly.
 The saddle is removed and the mating wear surfaces are machined and/or scraped to ensure these surfaces will provide “as new” tolerances when grinding.
 If needed, way material (Moglice and Cast Iron Inserts) may be added.
 Finally, primer and paint is applied before reassembly.

 In the next step of the process, the chuck is removed, turned over and the mating wear surfaces are scraped.
 As with the saddle and gearbox, way material (Turcite and Rulon) may be added to replace the material removed from these surfaces, again, to ensure correct alignment with adjoining surfaces.
 Primer and paint is applied before reassembly, as well.